 How To Make Bread Machine White Bread

-- Add all ingredients to the bread pan (follow your machine's recommended order).
+- Add all ingredients to the bread pan in the order listed (or follow your machine's recommended order).

 - After 10-15 minutes, check the dough.
 If sticky add 1 tablespoon flour as needed.
 If dry add 1 teaspoon water as needed.